pengli80/pengli80.github.io/index.md

 of the ACM/SIGDA International Symposium of Field Programmable Gate Arrays, FPGA’09, page 282, 2009.
 1. **Peng Li**, Dongsheng Wang, Haixia Wang, Meijuan Lu, Chongmin Li, and Weimin Zheng.
-Software support for lirac architecture.
+Software Support for LIRAC Architecture.
 Tsinghua Science and Technology, 6:700–706, 2007.
 1. Haixia Wang, Dongsheng Wang, **Peng Li**, Jinglei Wang, and Chongmin Li.
-Reducing network traffic of token protocle using sharing relation cache.
+Reducing Network Traffic of Token Protocol using Sharing Relation Cache.
 Tsinghua Science and Technology, 6:691–699, 2007.
 1. Haixia Wang, Dongsheng Wang, **Peng Li**, Jinglei Wang, and Xianping Fu.
-Exploit temporal locality of shared data in src enabled cmp.
+Exploit Temporal Locality of Shared Data in SRC-enabled CMP.
 In Proceedings of the International Conference on Network and Parallel Computing, NPC’07, pages 384–393, 2007.
 1. **Peng Li**, Dongsheng Wang, Haixia Wang, Meijuan Lu, and Weimin Zheng.
-Lirac: Using live range information to optimize memory access.
+LIRAC: Using Live Range Information to Optimize Memory Access.
 In Proceedings of the International Conference on Architecture of Computing Systems, ARCS ’07, pages 28–42, 2007.
 1. Haixia Wang, Dongsheng Wang, and **Peng Li**.
 SRC-based Cache Coherence Protocol in Chip Multiprocessor.
 In Japan-China Joint Workshop on Frontier of Computer Science and